joshsimpson94/globe-app/README.md

 # Webflow Globe Widget

-This folder contains the Webflow-ready version of the globe.
+This folder contains the Webflow-ready globe.

 ## Files